Home/Microplastics Filters

 Key Takeaways

 The health effects of microplastics are still being studied, but early research links them to inflammation, oxidative stress, and potential hormone disruption.
-If you're concerned (and I think you should be), here are the filters that actually work.
+If you're concerned (and I think you should be), these are the filters that actually work — with prices, certifications, and honest limitations.

 Best Value: Waterdrop 10UA